wavemaker/docs/learn/react-native/animations.md

   iterationCount: 'infinite'
 });
 ```

-## Properties to pass to animate method
+## Properties to Pass to Animate method

 :::note
-Other properties will be passed down to underlying component.
+Other properties will be passed down to the underlying component.
 :::

 | Prop | Description | Default |